fireinrain/github-trending/TrendsHist.md

 * 【2024-02-01】[holoiso-staging / releases](https://github.com/holoiso-staging/releases) - To whom shall install
 ## Rust

+* 【2024-08-29】[DataDog / lading](https://github.com/DataDog/lading) - A suite of data generation and load testing tools
+* 【2024-08-29】[DataDog / libdatadog](https://github.com/DataDog/libdatadog) - Datadog shared rust\-based library  For now only used in other products (e g  Ruby or PHP libraries)
 * 【2024-08-27】[ratatui / ratatui](https://github.com/ratatui/ratatui) - Rust library that's all about cooking up terminal user interfaces (TUIs) 👨‍🍳🐀
 * 【2024-08-26】[beac0n / ruroco](https://github.com/beac0n/ruroco) - Ruroco is a tool that lets you execute commands on a server by sending UDP packets  The commands are configured on the server side, so the client does not define what is going to be executed, it only picks from existing commands
 * 【2024-08-25】[gakonst / ethers-rs](https://github.com/gakonst/ethers-rs) - Complete Ethereum & Celo library and wallet implementation in Rust. https://docs.rs/ethers